Shawn-Ogbomo/More_Effective_Cpp/More effective c++.md

  _PROXY OBJETS_

- *  roxy objects are objects that stand for something else see the array template class example on page 61 the advantage of proxy objects is that they give us control over aspects of software behaviour for example, implicit type conversions
+ *  proxy objects are objects that stand for something else see the array template class example on page 61 the advantage of proxy objects is that they give us control over aspects of software behaviour for example, implicit type conversions